cdktf/cdktf-provider-gitlab/docs/userGpgkey.java.md

 The ID of the user to add the GPG key to.

 If this field is omitted, this resource manages a GPG key for the current user.
-Otherwise, this resource manages a GPG key for the speicifed user, and an admin token is required.
+Otherwise, this resource manages a GPG key for the specified user, and an admin token is required.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.10.0/docs/resources/user_gpgkey#user_id UserGpgkey#user_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.11.0/docs/resources/user_gpgkey#user_id UserGpgkey#user_id}

 ---